MrJakeD42069/Google-News-Google-weather-Link-replacer/README.md

 # Google-News-Google-weather-Link-replacer
 Replaces the "Google weather" Redirect with any weather link you choose.
-Replace the Link on line 20 with the weather provider of your choice.
+Replace the Link on line 21 with the weather provider of your choice.
 (In between " Qoutes"

 For Greasemonkey or similar extensions
+COPY FROM HERE DOWN or download as text file and copy and paste
 // ==UserScript==
 // @name         Google News Specific Weather Link Redirect
 // @namespace    http://tampermonkey.net/